Siamese Algae Eater: Care, Tank Setup, Tank Mates, Diet, Breeding, etc.

 Siamese Flying fox

-Both Siamese Algae Eater and Siamese Flying fox have a bold black stripe on their body that runs from head to tail.
-This is what makes them look similar, and people easily get confused with them.
+Both the Siamese Algae Eater and the Siamese Flying fox have a bold black stripe running from head to tail on their bodies.
+This makes them look similar, and people easily get confused with them.

-But the flaps in the corner of their mouth is what makes them different.
+But the flaps in the corner of their mouth make them different.
 Siamese Algae Eaters don’t have them, whereas Siamese flying fox has.
-It is the easiest way to distinguish them, but it is not easy to check with their active movements in the tank.
+It is the easiest way to distinguish them, but it is not easy to check their active movements in the tank.

 Siamese Algae Eater Tank Conditions and Habitat

-As we always say, tank set up of the tank should be similar to the fish’s natural habitat.
+As we always say, the tank setup should be similar to the fish’s natural habitat.
 It will make them comfortable, and they will thrive.
-Siamese Algae Eaters, as we already mentioned, belongs to the rivers and streams of South East Asia.
+Siamese Algae Eaters, as we already mentioned, belong to the rivers and streams of Southeast Asia.

-The tank capacity for these Algae Eaters should be at least 20 gallons, and you can add 10 gallons per addition of fish.
-Make sure to cover the bottom of the tank with heavy plantation, driftwood, rocks, and caves to replicate their natural habitat.
+The tank capacity for these Algae Eaters should be at least 20 gallons, and you can add 10 gallons per fish addition.
+To replicate their natural habitat, make sure to cover the bottom of the tank with heavy plantations, driftwood, rocks, and caves.

-They can be seen nibbling the plants if they can’t find anything to eat, so the fast-growing and hardy plant like Hornworts will be perfect.
+If they can’t find anything to eat, they can be seen nibbling plants, so a fast-growing and hardy plant like Hornworts will be perfect.
 The substrate should be sand, or they will get scratched everywhere while searching for food.

 You can attach a heater to maintain the given temperature and a filter to keep the water cycling.
-The filter will make the water moving slowly, which is preferred by them.
+The filter will make the water move slowly, which they prefer.

 Siamese Algae Eater Tank Mates